lter/im-manual/site-publications.md

 **Notes on item types**

 The place where item types mostly become a challenge is conference “papers.”
 Many sites have entered conference presentations (i.e., abstracts) as conference papers, but they aren’t the same thing.
 Juried conference papers (where a full paper results and is reviewed and published) should be added to Zotero as conference papers.
 Abstracts of meeting presentations (which don’t appear as papers) should be entered in Zotero under the  “presentation” item type.
-Also — NSF wants to receive those in your annual reports.
-We do not want to include them in the Network bibliography.
+NSF accepts presentations in annual project reports, but the LNO does not include them in the Network bibliography.

+Find full details on the definition of item types and the required and optional fields on the [biblio-fields](https://lter.github.io/im-manual/biblio-fields) page.

 ## FAQ’s ##

 **Q:** Do you have the publications from our most recent annual report.
 **A:** The LNO does not receive your annual reports to NSF.
-The LTER Network Office is not part of NSF and NSF has very strict rules about who they share information with.
+The LTER Network Office is not part of NSF and NSF has very strict rules about how they share information.
 The only way we would receive your annual report is if you send it to us.

 **Q:** Where did you get those most recent papers?
-**A:** The LNO has a Web of Science alert set up for anything that has “LTER” or "Long Term Ecological Research" in the funding acknowledgements.
+**A:** The LNO has a Web of Science alert set up for all LTER grant numbers in funding acknowledgements.
 We get 30-50 hits per month on those (for all of LTER) and we add them to our Zotero library (tagged with the appropriate site) when they come in.
-That's where the newer articles come from.
-This is what allows us to keep the Network bibliography reasonably current.
+That's the source of the newer articles.
+This allows us to keep the Network bibliography reasonably current.
 Otherwise, we would always be a year or more out of date.

 **Q:** I see articles without dates or with only partial titles.
 **A:** Articles without dates probably were incomplete in the original file we received or they have only been published online (not yet in print) at the time we added them.
 When they come out in print, we generally receive a second alert, which we merge with the first.